The Salem Witchhunts: A History of Witches, Trials, and Witch Hunts!

 Searching For Answers

 Many believed the girls knew who the witches were but they refused to tell who it was.
-Despite their heavy resistence towards music there was a church member Mary Sibley who asked Tituba, a women known for doing "magic," to use magic to identify the witch.
+Despite their heavy resistance towards music, there was a church member Mary Sibley who asked Tituba, a woman known for doing "magic," to use magic to identify the witch.
 Tituba most likely used herbal remedies and medicinal things, but they believed this to be magic during this time.
 Tituba told Mary to give a cake to Parris's dog which they believed would identify the witch.
 Then there were others who believed prayer would cure witchcraft.

 The irony in this seem to come to light and Tituba became the first one to be accused of being the witch that caused this.
 This was easy for people to believe.
 Although she originally said she was not the witch, she later confessed believing things would go easier if she confessed.